 A few of the recipes live on as well.
 The Red Door cheese dip is a carry over from Juanita’s.
 It consists of four types of cheese, including, surprise- Asiago.
 Unfortunately Chef Abernathy didn’t enter the cheese dip festival this year.
 I’m sure if he had his cheese dip would have been a sure fire winner.

-Focusing on fresh and locally sourced food, Red Door serves modern southern cuisine, I’m talking cat head biscuits and gravy y’all, in a homey, comfortable atmosphere featuring a patio and a bar area.
-Brunch every day (yes!) but Monday and dinner every day but Sunday.
+Focusing on fresh and locally sourced food, Red Door serves modern southern cuisine.
+I’m talking cat head biscuits and gravy y’all, in a homey, comfortable atmosphere featuring a patio and a bar area.

 World Cheese Dip Festival